*In commercial collaboration with Haaga-Helia, the business-orientated university of applied sciences in Helsinki.

 Study in Finland in English

-Yesss, great news!
+Great news!
 You certainly don’t need to speak Finnish to study in Finland.
 There’s a plethora of programs and courses offered in English.

-There are excellent schools and national study sites that help you search for information, plan your studies and make your online application.
+There are excellent schools and national study sites that help you search for information, plan your studies, and make your online application.

 At first, the amount of information might seem overwhelming.